geotrellis/geotrellis-chatta-demo/README.md

 # GeoTrellis Chattanooga model demo

 This is a demo of GeoTrellis functionality.
-Demo consists of two parts: tile ingest process and demo server to query ingested data.
+The demo consists of two parts: the tile ingest process and demo server to query ingested data.

 To run ingest, use `./ingest.sh`, to run server, use `./run-server.sh`.
 Web map would be available here `http://locahost:8777/`.

 ## Short description

-Demo covers [Chattanooga](https://goo.gl/S2qPCO) with different `Byte` tiles.
-In fact it's a `Bit` type (each tile has values `{0, 1}`).
+The demo covers [Chattanooga](https://goo.gl/S2qPCO) with different `Byte` tiles.
+(In fact each tile is essentially of type `Bit` because they only contain the  values `{0, 1}`).
-Each tile is ingests into it's own layer and the result map consists of layers combination with different weights (it is called weighted overlay).
+Each tile is ingests into it's own layer, and the resulting map consists of layers which consist of combinations of differently-weighted source layers (a weighted overlay).

 ### API routes: